sougata-github/next-play/README.md

 ## Populate Playlists

-- Create PlaylistAddModal component
+- Create PlaylistAddModal component✅
-- Create "getManyForVideo" playlist procedure
+- Create "getManyForVideo" playlist procedure✅
-- Create add and remove procedures for playlists
+- Create add and remove procedures for playlists✅

+## Individual Playlists

+- Create "getVideos" procedure to load custom playlist's videos
+- Build custom playlist page
+- Add ability to delete a playlist
+- Add ability to remove a video from a playlist